 COGGINS TEST & HEALTH CERTIFICATES

-A Current negative Coggins Test certificate dated within one year must be included with entry.
-A current veterinarian-signed health certificate noting Equine Influenza Virus and Equine Herpes Virus vaccination within 6 months of the competition.
+A Current negative Coggins Test certificate dated within one year must be included with entry as well as current veterinarian practice health papers noting Equine Influenza Virus and Equine Herpes Virus vaccination within 6 months of the competition.
 If your animal’s vaccinations were not administered by a veterinarian, you must be able to provide a receipt for purchase of vaccines, signed by the owner or agent with control of the animal; name, serial # and expiration date of the vaccine and date of administration.

 Permanent stabling of 260 stalls and additional tents are on the show grounds at a cost of $200.00 per stall.
 Pre-paid stalls cost $180.00.
 “PRE-PAID” MEANS A FILLED OUT CHECK OR CREDIT CARD PROVIDED!
 Stall fees must be paid before stall will be reserved.
 Pre-paid tack stalls cannot be split.
 All stalls are approx. 10×10 w/doors.
 Stabling is available on a first-come, first-served basis.
 EMAIL Barney Mallace at: BMallace721@gmail.com for all stall reservations.
 Management reserves the right to close entries.
 Additional stalls are also available during the show at the Shelby Show Place Arena.